CBS joins the video-streaming bandwagon

 CBS Corp launched digital video-on-demand and live-streaming services on Thursday, aiming to win back viewers who are increasingly turning to the Internet for entertainment.

-The launch follows an announcement from Time Warner Inc a day earlier that HBO will be available as a standalone, online streaming service next year.
+The launch follows by only one day an announcement from Time Warner Inc that HBO will be available as a standalone online streaming service next year.

-The moves by CBS and HBO put more pressure on online video pioneer Netflix Inc, which said on Wednesday it had signed up fewer video-streaming subscribers than forecast in the third quarter.
+The moves by CBS and HBO put more pressure on online video pioneer Netflix Inc, which said on Wednesday that it had signed up fewer video-streaming subscribers than it had forecast in the third quarter.

 "It's an interesting way to tap into some data that probably sits there being unused, not generating any revenues," Benchmark Co LLC analyst Edward Atorino said of CBS's plans.